stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/2_simulate_application_issue.md

 You have now completed the second section of the Lab.

-By now you should have a `simulate_request.sh` running in the background, that will simulate large influx of traffic to your API causing it to respond very slowly, and time out occasionally.
-Along with that, a Cloudwatch Alarm triggering performance issue notification to your System Operator to take action
+You should still have the `simulate_request.sh` running in the background simulating large influx of traffic to your API.
+This is causing it to respond very slowly and time out periodically.
+The Cloudwatch Alarm will be triggering and performance issue notifications sent to your System Operator to prompt them into action.

 This concludes **Section 2** of this lab.
 Click Next step to continue to the next section where we will build an Automated playbook to assist investigation of the issue.